Scott Turow is a writer and attorney. He is the author of 12

 and op-ed pieces to publications such as the New York Times, Washington

-and The Atlantic.
+Post, Vanity Fair, The New Yorker, and The Atlantic.
 His works have also been

 adapted into movie and television projects.
 Most recently, Apple TV+ announced that it will soon stream an eight-part limited series based on Presumed Innocent.